MajesteitBart/MajesteitBart/README.md

 Not my main business, but I like to play around.

+- ⌨️ **[Ownkey](https://github.com/MajesteitBart/ownkey-keyboard)** - Own your input.
+Privacy-first Android keyboard with speech-to-text on phone and watch, powered by model Mistral Voxtral.
+Bring your own API key (custom endpoint is optional).
+No monitoring of private content.
 - 📐 **[Delano](https://github.com/MajesteitBart/delano)** - Handbook-first project management framework for coding agents.
 Gives Claude Code, Codex, and others a shared delivery structure with skill packs and agent adapters.
 - 🎙️ **[Seshlog](https://github.com/MajesteitBart/Seshlog)** - Desktop app that records meetings, transcribes them, and saves everything back into your Obsidian vault.
 Tauri + Next.js.
 - 🎯 **[Kibo Tasks](https://github.com/MajesteitBart/kibo-tasks)** - Kanban board plugin for Obsidian.
 Drag tasks between columns and it updates the markdown directly.
 Works with the Tasks plugin.